chanced/labeler/README.md

 errors through a `chan`.
 This may not be the most performant means of handling construction of a schema, but as I was intent on learning go, it made sense for me to explore those mechanics within the language.

-### Motivation
+#### Motivation

 I'm building a project on Google Cloud Platform and the resources can have labels.
-As I'm using the grpc clients, the responses contain `GetLabels() map[string]string`.
+I'm using the grpc clients so the response objects have a `GetLabels() map[string]string`.
+This package should be incredibly handy for anyone else on that platform.

+Having said that, I did my best to make this as generic as possible so it could be useful in other circumstances as well.
+I may, eventually, abstract out a lot of the logic and make a magic string package for struct tag parsing.

 ### Prior Art